Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/8-non-technical-ways-to-contribute-to-open-source.md

 ---

 With [Hacktoberfest](https://hacktoberfest.digitalocean.com/) around the corner, the open-source vibes are flowing again.
-But for some people, it's still a big step to get technically involved in open source.
+But for some people, getting technically involved in open source is still a big step.

 There is also a big misconception about your contributions having to be technical.
-In many cases, open-source projects need a lot of other skills to help improve their project.
+In many cases, open-source projects need many other skills to help improve their project.

-In this article, I'll be sharing 8 ways you can get involved in open source without having to dive into the technical aspect.
+In this article, I'll be sharing eight ways you can get involved in open source without having to dive into the technical aspect.

 ## 1 Maintain GitHub issues